Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell Increases BlackRock (NYSE:BLK) Price Target to $1,000.00

-BlackRock (NYSE:BLK) had its price objective boosted by analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $950.00 to $1,000.00 in a research note issued on Friday, PriceTargets.com reports.
-The firm currently has a “buy” rating on the asset manager’s stock.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price would indicate a potential upside of 23.24% from the stock’s current price.
+BlackRock (NYSE:BLK) had its price objective hoisted by Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $950.00 to $1,000.00 in a research report report published on Thursday, Benzinga reports.
+The brokerage currently has a buy rating on the asset manager’s stock.

-BLK has been the topic of a number of other research reports.
-Wells Fargo & Company lifted their target price on BlackRock from $875.00 to $890.00 and gave the company an “overweight” rating in a research report on Tuesday, April 13th.
-Barclays boosted their price target on BlackRock from $850.00 to $925.00 and gave the stock an “overweight” rating in a research report on Friday.
-Credit Suisse Group boosted their price target on BlackRock from $949.00 to $984.00 and gave the stock an “outperform” rating in a research report on Friday.
-Argus boosted their price target on BlackRock from $845.00 to $915.00 and gave the stock a “buy” rating in a research report on Friday.
-Finally, Zacks Investment Research downgraded BlackRock from a “buy” rating to a “hold” rating and set a $733.00 price target on the stock. in a research report on Monday, December 21st.
-Two research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus price target of $858.23.
+A number of other equities analysts have also recently commented on the stock.
+Barclays boosted their price target on shares of BlackRock from $850.00 to $925.00 and gave the stock an overweight rating in a research note on Friday, April 16th.
+The Goldman Sachs Group boosted their price target on shares of BlackRock from $840.00 to $940.00 in a research note on Thursday, April 15th.
+Morgan Stanley boosted their price target on shares of BlackRock from $924.00 to $944.00 and gave the stock an overweight rating in a research note on Tuesday, April 20th.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of BlackRock from $847.00 to $912.00 and gave the stock a buy rating in a research note on Thursday.
+Finally, Argus boosted their price target on shares of BlackRock from $845.00 to $915.00 and gave the stock a buy rating in a research note on Friday, April 16th.
+Two equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+The company presently has a consensus rating of Buy and an average price target of $858.23.

-In related news, CEO Laurence Fink sold 27,400 shares of the stock in a transaction that occurred on Tuesday, February 2nd.
-The stock was sold at an average price of $728.77, for a total transaction of $19,968,298.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, Director Mark Mccombe sold 1,476 shares of the stock in a transaction that occurred on Tuesday, February 2nd.
-The stock was sold at an average price of $726.09, for a total value of $1,071,708.84.
+In other BlackRock news, COO Robert L. Goldstein sold 1,984 shares of the stock in a transaction on Tuesday, February 2nd.
+The shares were sold at an average price of $732.12, for a total transaction of $1,452,526.08.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Marc D. Comerchero sold 600 shares of the stock in a transaction on Friday, April 16th.
+The shares were sold at an average price of $808.38, for a total transaction of $485,028.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 42,743 shares of company stock worth $31,379,157.
+Insiders sold a total of 47,159 shares of company stock valued at $34,947,285 in the last ninety days.
 1.42% of the stock is owned by corporate insiders.

-Large investors have recently modified their holdings of the stock.
-Boston Private Wealth LLC grew its position in BlackRock by 1.4% during the fourth quarter.
-Boston Private Wealth LLC now owns 27,569 shares of the asset manager’s stock worth $19,892,000 after buying an additional 387 shares in the last quarter.
-Usca Ria LLC grew its position in BlackRock by 12.1% during the fourth quarter.
-Usca Ria LLC now owns 1,189 shares of the asset manager’s stock worth $858,000 after buying an additional 128 shares in the last quarter.
-Great Lakes Advisors LLC grew its position in BlackRock by 1.8% during the fourth quarter.
-Great Lakes Advisors LLC now owns 40,716 shares of the asset manager’s stock worth $29,378,000 after buying an additional 713 shares in the last quarter.
-FUKOKU MUTUAL LIFE INSURANCE Co grew its position in BlackRock by 2.5% during the fourth quarter.
-FUKOKU MUTUAL LIFE INSURANCE Co now owns 9,430 shares of the asset manager’s stock worth $6,804,000 after buying an additional 230 shares in the last quarter.
-Finally, CWM LLC boosted its holdings in shares of BlackRock by 58.6% in the 4th quarter.
-CWM LLC now owns 1,562 shares of the asset manager’s stock valued at $1,127,000 after purchasing an additional 577 shares in the last quarter.
-79.10% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Birch Capital Management LLC purchased a new stake in BlackRock during the 1st quarter valued at $26,000.
+McCarthy Asset Management Inc. purchased a new stake in BlackRock during the 4th quarter valued at $25,000.
+Sittner & Nelson LLC bought a new position in BlackRock in the 4th quarter worth $25,000.
+Baron Silver Stevens Financial Advisors LLC bought a new position in BlackRock in the 4th quarter worth $35,000.
+Finally, SOA Wealth Advisors LLC. bought a new position in BlackRock in the 4th quarter worth $36,000.
+79.10% of the stock is owned by institutional investors and hedge funds.

 BlackRock, Inc is a publicly owned investment manager.
 The firm primarily provides its services to institutional, intermediary, and individual investors including corporate, public, union, and industry pension plans, insurance companies, third-party mutual funds, endowments, public institutions, governments, foundations, charities, sovereign wealth funds, corporations, official institutions, and banks.